Community detection and percolation of information in a geometric setting: The upper bound: Proof of Theorem

-\end{theorem} Our main tool to pass from the expectation of the adjacency matrix to the matrix itself is the following result regarding concentration of random matrices, which follows from \cite[Theorem 5.1]{LeLevVer18}. \begin{theorem} Let $A$ be the adjacency matrix of a random graph drawn from $G\left(n, \frac{1}{n} \vphi(X_i, X_j)\right)$.
-Consider any subset of at most $10n/\|\vphi\|_\infty$ vertices, and reduce the weights of the edges incident to those vertices in an arbitrary way but so that all degrees of the new (weighted) network become bounded by $2\|\vphi\|_\infty$.
-Then with probability at least $1- n^{-1}$ the adjacency matrix $A'$ of the new weighted graph satisfies
+\end{theorem} Our main tool to pass from the expectation of the adjacency matrix to the matrix itself is the following result regarding concentration of random matrices, which follows from \cite[Theorem 1.1]{LeLevVer17} (see also \cite[Theorem 5.1]{LeLevVer18}). \begin{theorem} Let $A$ be the adjacency matrix of a random graph drawn from $G\left(n, \frac{1}{n} \vphi(X_i, X_j)\right)$.
+For every vertex of degree larger than $\max_{ij}\varphi(X_i,X_j)$, remove all incident edges and let $A'$ denote the new adjacency matrix.
+Then,

 \end{theorem}

 We can now prove the main reconstruction theorem. \begin{proof}[Proof of Theorem \ref{thm: reconstruction bound}]